tnichols217/bioBarcodesTS/README.md

 The default dev script (dev) runs the mon script, just runs the typescript files without transpilation or bundling

 The current bundle size is 1.9mb

+## TODO
+1. store latest trsx number
+2. create frontend and database to store locations of items
+3. store the UUID dictionary on disk instead of in memory